If you love pets, walking dogs and pet sitting on Rover can be an excellent way to earn quick money on the side.

 60+ Rover Headline Examples To Get More Clients

 Your personal headline on Rover is the first thing prospective clients see.
-One of the keys to success and growing your number of dog walking gigs is to create eye-catching headlines for Rover.
+And one of the keys to success and growing your number of dog walking gigs is to create eye-catching headlines for Rover.

 Here are some fun suggestions for the best Rover headlines: